 The Springbank Green 12-year-old is a standout.
 Made from organic barley and aged in ex-bourbon barrels, it shows the distillery’s skill in making top-notch peated Campbeltown drams.

-The Glen Scotia distillery offers a variety of expressions:
+The Glen Scotia distillery offers a variety of expressions, namely:

 Glen Scotia makes 540,000 liters of pure alcohol every year.
 Their single dunnage warehouse can hold up to 7,500 casks.
 This gives them plenty of space for aging their spirits.
-They were named Scottish Whisky Distillery of the Year at the Scottish Whisky Awards for their quality.
+The Scottish Whisky Awards named them Scottish Whisky Distillery of the Year for their quality.

 Kilkerran offers different flavors in their whiskies.
-Their main 12-year-old is lightly peated and aged in ex-bourbon and ex-sherry casks.
+The main 12-year-old is lightly peated and ages in ex-bourbon and ex-sherry casks.
 It’s bottled at 46% ABV, without chill filtration or added color.

 For those who like a stronger taste, Kilkerran’s Heavily Peated Single Malt Batch 8 is perfect.
 It costs $105.99 and shows the distillery’s skill in making unique Campbeltown whiskies.